 Leigh Calvez is the author of West Coast Whale Watching, published in May, 2013.
 A naturalist and nature writer, Leigh has also published her work in American Nature Writing 2003 by Fulcrum Books, Between Species: Celebrating The Dolphin-Human Bond by Sierra Club Books, Ocean Realm, The Ecologist, The Christian Science Monitor, The Seattle Times, The Seattle Post-Intelligencer, and The Bremerton Sun.
 She also runs a life coaching and adventure business, Wild Women Adventures and Next Steps Life Coaching, for “women who are ready to embrace their most authentic life.”

 Jeannette Franks, PhD, is a passionate gerontologist and for over 20 years has taught ethics, grief and loss, and courses on geriatrics and gerontology for the University of Washington.
 Currently she is a board member of the Bainbridge Island Senior and Community Center, and is a Hospice volunteer.
 She also works with the Suquamish tribal elders.
 Franks published a definitive guide to independent and assisted living titled Washington Retirement Options, and often speaks on retirement options, disability issues, end-of-life issues and is an advocate for accessibility.
 Jeannette has been traveling the world since she was 15 and speaks Spanish (badly, but is studying it).
 Most recently she’s been in Cuba, Tanzania, Spain, and Portugal.

-Marilynn Gottlieb is a photographer and artist who has lived on the Island for over twenty years raising two amazing daughters with her loving husband, Dan.
+Marilynn Gottlieb is an award-winning photographer and artist who has lived on the Island for over 20 years raising two amazing daughters with her loving husband, Dan.
 She has been doing art and photography even longer than that.
-Her art work is often on display locally and also has been shown nationally and internationally.
+Her work is often on display locally and has been shown nationally and internationally.
 Her website is www.marilynngottlieb.com.

 Kevin and Kyanne Hawkins write the TravelHawks column for Inside Bainbridge.
 Bainbridge residents since 1996 and world travelers, Kyanne and Kevin combine backgrounds in the hospitality industry with an extensive range of family and business travel experience.
 Their insider knowledge enables them to zero in on things many travelers miss.